HarshaSri-Sameera/Algorithms/README.md

 # SDE
-These are the programs I have done in my "Software Development Engineer" training.
+These are the Algorithms and Datastructures I have learnt in my "Software Development Engineer" training.